 For much suffering substance use or behavioural disorders (addiction) people often think the word “trigger” means something that makes them want to engage in their addiction.
 In reality, a trigger in psychology is a stimulus such as an experience, sound, or sight that starts negative emotions.
-When facing your addiction and on your recovery journey, you will undoubtedly be faced with emotional triggers along the way.
+When facing your addiction and on your recovery journey, you will undoubtedly be faced with the question ‘how to manage emotional triggers’ along the way.
 Understanding your own personal triggers and how to react to them in a constructive manner will aid in your progress towards a healthier mindset.

 What Is an (Emotional) Trigger?